-This article was first published on Customer think.
+This article was first published on Customer Think.

 The last ten years have seen a new wave of business transformation fuelled by digital technologies that encourage software engineering and development innovation.
 Companies are proactively investing in advanced technologies and strategic models to innovate their business value proposition, brand vision and mission, process and system capabilities, and core offerings.
-Technology transformation is no longer an option; it is a must-do for ensuring the long-term viability and accelerating the next big leap in the global marketplace.
+Technology transformation is no longer an option; it is a must-do for ensuring long-term viability and accelerating the next big leap in the global marketplace.